 There are many different ways of storing and presenting the data describing the world around us.
 One of more popular ways in the recent years is use of point cloud representation - a set of points in space which store different parameters and information regarding the specific spatial location.
-Such representation is mostly used for representing the shapes of the objects and surrounding world, but can also be used for storing other information (e.g. meteorological data, physical measurements, simulation data etc.).
-In our case the point cloud data is describing the surrounding world and objects in it.
+Such representation is mostly used for representing the shapes of the objects and surrounding world, but it can also be used for storing other information (e.g. meteorological data, physical measurements, simulation data etc.).
+In our case the point cloud data is representing the surrounding world and objects in it.

-Point cloud data for shape representation can be acquired using several different sensors (e.g. depth camera [1], LiDAR [2] or LADAR [8]) or can be even extracted from image data [5].
+Point cloud data for shape representation can be acquired using several different sensors (e.g. depth camera [1], LiDAR [2] or LADAR [3]) or can be even extracted from image data [4].
 In our case the LiDAR and/or LADAR sensors were used to acquire the point cloud data representing the shape of the world (terrain, vegetation, buildings, etc.).
 While the LiDAR data is acquired from the planes (see Figure 1a) the LADAR data is acquired from stationary ground position using gimbal system (see Figure 1b).

+Point cloud data obtained with LADAR or LiDAR system are mostly used for detection and tracking purposes [5,6], but to get better perception of the data it is crucial to visualize them.
 Real-time visualization of large point cloud data sets with up to tens or hundreds of millions of points poses a challenge even with today's GPU hardware.
 This is even more true if we want to display real-time streaming data with lots of newly added points per time frame (e.g. hundreds of thousands of points per second).
 To achieve such performance even on consumer accessible hardware (or even on mobile devices) several limitations have to be defined.
+A well accepted approach for processing as well as visualization of point cloud data is presented in [7] where authors present a programming library for platform specific applications.
+An immersive visualization using dedicated platform specific software for CAVE setup is presented in [8].
+Some approaches convert the point cloud data into mesh geometry before visualization.
+Such approach which uses rapid Delaunay triangulation for generating the mesh model is presented in [9].